No References? Here’s What to Do: 5 Tips

 You recently moved to a new country

-You aren’t part of any organizations or clubs
+You aren’t part of an organization or club

 Expert Tip

-Make a list of all the people you interact with besides family to gauge who would be the best choice.
+Compile a list of all the people you interact with, besides family, to work out who would be the best choice.

-Many people will ask, “Can you use friends as references?”.
-Generally, it’s not a good idea as friends are seen as biased and will give you a glowing review even without knowing much about your work ethic or career achievements.
+Some people ask, “Can I use a friend as a reference?”.
+Generally, it’s not a good idea as friends are seen as biased and will give you a glowing review without knowing much about your work or achievements.

-What to do if you don’t have professional references
+What to do if you don’t have any professional references

-Whatever your reason is for having no references for a job, our team of career experts and former hiring managers can help you out when you need it the most with the following 5 tips.
+Whatever the reason for not having references for a job, our team of career experts and former hiring managers can help you out when you need it.

 1. Start by looking at your professional network

-If you’re on LinkedIn, there’s a good chance your network includes past coworkers, former college professors, or people you currently work with.
-Look at your list of connections and identify those people who know you and would speak positively about you.
+If you’re on LinkedIn, there’s a good chance your network includes past co-workers, former college professors, or people you currently work with.
+Study your list of connections and identify those people who know you and would speak positively about you.

-Check out these templates to ask your network to be a reference for you.
+Follow these tips on how to ask your network to be a reference.

-2. Have you done any internships, volunteer work, or freelancing?
+2. Consider your internships, volunteer work, or freelancing

 Job seekers often overlook internships, volunteer work, and freelancing gigs when it comes to work experience.
-It all counts!
+But it does all count!
 Experiences where you learn and grow don’t have to be full-time, long-term, or even paid work.
-If you have these types of experience, you have supervisors, volunteer coordinators, or clients that you can reach out to for a recommendation.
+If you have these types of experience, you will have supervisors, volunteer coordinators, or clients that you can reach out to for a recommendation.

 Ideally, people in this category will be relevant and credible.
 For example, if you’re trying to land an entry-level marketing job and, as a college intern, you reported to the Marketing Manager, it’s a no-brainer to choose that person as a great reference option.

-On the other hand, the neighbor you once did some yard work for won’t be quite as compelling a reference.
+On the other hand, the neighbor you did some yard work for two months won’t be quite as compelling a referee.
 Only use them for a personal reference as a last resort.

-You want most of your references to focus on your professional attributes.
-However, you don’t have to rule out references that can speak about your other abilities, such as teamwork, organization, and hard/soft skills, that are mentioned on your resume.
+Most of the references should focus on your professional attributes.
+However, you don’t have to rule out references that can highlight your other abilities, such as teamwork, organization, and hard/soft skills.

-There are certain situations that don’t always require job references:
+There are certain situations that don’t require job references, such as:

 • Jobs you were referred to